NatS-QA/NatS-QA/README.md

 ## Hi there 👋

+I am a QA Engineer with 4 years of experience and a true passion for quality assurance.
+I have worked on testing websites and apps for top ecommerce platforms and services top companies in Russia.
+I am an expert in testing theory and proficient with a wide range of testing tools to ensure high product quality.
+Additionally, I have extensive experience in building and optimizing testing processes on projects.

 <!--
 **NatS-QA/NatS-QA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.